Exerpts from the publication:

 psychiatrist skilled in the use of biofeedback monitoring devices,

 evaluated Mietek in the process of healing.
 Mietek's energy projections

 were seen to connect with the alpha and beta fields, the biomagnetic

 domain of the subject.
 Neither the placebo effect nor power of suggestion

 functioned here.
-An energy flow clearly registered on the instruments
+An energy flow clearly registered on the instruments-a

 of other healers studied.
 As Mietek's powers have come to the attention